Freebass: History

-The band's official web-site confirmed in August 2010 that Rourke was no-longer part of the line-up, noting that "Andy Rourke was initially involved in the conception of the group and contributed to the EP and a few tracks on the LP.
+The band's official website confirmed in August 2010 that Rourke was no longer part of the line-up, noting: "Andy Rourke was initially involved in the conception of the group and contributed to the EP and a few tracks on the LP.
 He is now living in NYC and will not be joining the band for live dates."

 In September 2010, relations between Mounfield and Hook appeared to have soured.
 On 6 September, Mounfield posted on his Twitter stream (@Maniscream) "Peter Hook's wallet" was "visible from space" because it was "stuffed with Ian Curtis' blood money", a reference to Hook forming Peter Hook & The Light which played Joy Division's music.
 He further posted that "he ain't got time for me now he's getting fortunes for dragging his mates cadaver round the world getting himself paid".
 Mounfield finally appeared to devolve himself from Freebass by stating he "Can't be doing with talentless nostalgia fuckwit whores".
 Mounfield has since apologised for his remark, stating that his comments were "out of character" and that it was a "venomous, spiteful reaction to a lot of things that are going on in my life right now, and I chose to vent my frustrations and anger at one of my true friends in this filthy business, and ventured into territory which was none of my concern".
 Hook accepted Mounfield's apology, saying "Mani is a great friend of mine and he always will be.
 I have the utmost respect for him as a person and musician.
 Have none of you ever fallen out with somebody you love?"